qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 We also provide an ``Event`` that we will fire when we have a new ``Day`` value and we want to update the contents of the text field.
-In true [Reflex] fashion, we haven't defined ``dDayValue`` yet, but that will be the ``Dynamic t Day`` we use to build the list of days, calculate the next or previous month values, and finally provide to the user.
+In true [Reflex] fashion, we haven't defined ``dDayValue`` yet, but that will be the name of the ``Dynamic t Day`` we use to build the list of days, calculate the next or previous month values, and finally provide to the user.

-The ``textInput`` will provide us with, amongst other things, a ``Dynamic t Text`` that will contain the input values from the user.
+The ``textInput`` contains, among other things, a ``Dynamic t Text`` that is the input values from the user.
 We need to parse this value over time and if it is valid then we update our ``Dynamic t Day``.

 We use ``updated`` from [Reflex] to retrieve the ``Event t Text`` from our ``Dynamic t Text``:
 ```haskell